 All allegations or concerns regarding the director, spiritual program coordinator, and resident and/or registered teacher/s must be reported to the Centre Services or Teacher Services director as appropriate at International Office (as explained in 4.2 above), and to the local FPMT regional and/or national coordinator.

 6.3 PROCEDURES FLOW-CHARTS

-Review of policy and/or procedures; implications for future by team and board
+Review of policy and/or procedures; implications for future by team and board share with the wider centre/ FPMT community.

 INFORMATION SHARING DURING / FOLLOWING AN INVESTIGATION